How to Become a Pathologist

 Source: ZipRecruiter

-We’ve covered the basics of how to become a pathologist.
-But, in case you have any remaining questions, here are the answers to frequently asked questions about this profession!
+In case you have any remaining questions, here are the answers to frequently asked questions about this profession!

 1. How Long Does It Take to Become a Pathologist?

-It will take 10 to 11 years at minimum to become a pathologist: four years to complete your undergrad, three years to complete your MD or DO, and at least three or four years to complete your desired pathology residency.
+It will take 10 to 11 years at minimum to become one: four years to complete your undergrad, three years to complete your MD or DO, and at least three or four years to complete your desired pathology residency.
 Gaining additional certifications and passing your ABP exams may increase this timeline.

 2. How Hard Is It to Become a Pathologist?